Crysvita Side Effects

 Generic name: burosumab

 Note: This document contains side effect information about burosumab.
-Some of the dosage forms listed on this page may not apply to the brand name Crysvita.
+Some dosage forms listed on this page may not apply to the brand name Crysvita.

 Along with its needed effects, burosumab (the active ingredient contained in Crysvita) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.